 Similarly, in Angola, the military has been deployed to artisanal diamond mining regions where it has been beating and killing diamond miners, engaging in the systematic rape of women and girls, and demanding a portion of miners’ profits.

-Despite all these grave problems, the Kimberley Process presently grants conflict free certification to all but one country: Côte d'Ivoire.
+Despite all these grave problems, the Kimberley Process presently grants conflict free certification to all but one country: the Central African Republic.
 Every other country, no matter what the ethical conditions, is able to sell its diamonds with the Kimberley Process stamp of approval.

 How can the Kimberley Process be doing so little to stop blood diamonds?

 Many of the diamond-producing countries that belong to the Kimberley Process do not want it to raise standards.
 And this problem is magnified by the Kimberley Process’s broken decision-making process.
 All Kimberley Process decisions must be made by consensus, leaving it virtually paralyzed and unable to make hard choices.

 Another issue is the one mentioned previously.
-The Kimberley Process defines “conflict diamonds” so narrowly – as diamonds that finance rebel groups – that it does not have a strong mandate to stop most of the bloodshed and human rights abuses tied to diamond mining.
+The Kimberley Process defines “conflict diamonds” so narrowly – as diamonds that finance rebel groups – that it does not have a strong mandate to stop much of the bloodshed and human rights abuses tied to diamond mining.

 But years and years of watching the Kimberley Process fail to make needed reforms – and continue to certify tainted diamonds as “conflict free” – have finally pushed the certification scheme to the breaking point.